wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/4-integration-microsoft-power-platform.md

 ## Power Apps in Teams
 Power Apps provides a rapid low code development environment for building custom apps for business needs.
 It has services, connectors, and a scalable data service and app platform (Microsoft Dataverse) to allow simple integration and interaction with existing data.
 Combined with Microsoft Teams, Power Apps can be used to build a modern workplace through custom tabs and apps in the app bar all with little to no code.

-The followings are examples to use Power Apps in Microsoft Teams:
+The following are examples to use Power Apps in Microsoft Teams:

 - Use the **Power Apps tab** for Teams to embed a canvas or model-driven app as a tab app in Teams channels.